 Even if your car is repossessed and later sold at auction, you might not be off the hook.

-The creditor will notify you of how much you owe and you will be responsible for making payments.
+The creditor will notify you of how much you owe and you will be responsible for making payments to pay off the auto loan.
 If you do not make those payments, your creditor can sue you in court.

 As your credit improves due to timely payments, you can add different lines of credit, such as credit cards or personal loans — so long as you can safely afford them.
-The additional mix of credit lines can increase your score.
+The additional mix of credit lines can increase your credit score, too.

 Having your car repossessed is a horrible experience that can leave you feeling ashamed and hopeless.
 Though it’s a tough situation with serious consequences, facing the repossession head on and coming up with a plan can help you recover and rebuild.